British Bangladeshis: Cuisine

 British Bangladeshis consume traditional Bangladeshi food, in particular rice with curry.
 Many traditional Bengali dishes are served with rice, including chicken, lentil (dahl), and fish.
 Another popular food is shatkora, which is a citrus and tangy fruit from Sylhet, mainly used for flavourings in curries.
 Bangladeshi cooking has become popular in Britain because of the number of Bangladeshi-owned restaurants, which has increased significantly.
 In 1946, there were 20 restaurants, while in 2015 there are 8,200 owned by Bangladeshis, out of a total of 9,500 Indian restaurants in the UK.
+In 2019, it was estimated in a BBC report that approximately 87% of all Indian restaurants in the country were run and owned by Bangladeshis.

 British Bangladeshis have made a number of recent contributions to the culinary heritage of inner-city London.
 Drawing on the kebab culture introduced to the city by its Turkish and Kurdish population, as well as the city's chicken shop culture, British Bangladeshis have invented dishes such as naga doner, shatkora doner and naga wings.
 These fusion dishes are popular with South Asian Londoners, particularly in the East End.